pulldown-cmark/pulldown-cmark/README.md

 HTML, most text is copied just once, from the source document to the HTML buffer.

+When using the pulldown-cmark's own HTML renderer, make sure to write to a buffered target like a `Vec<u8>` or `String`.
+Since it performs many (very) small writes, writing directly to stdout, files, or sockets is detrimental to performance.
+Such writers can be wrapped in a [`BufWriter`](https://doc.rust-lang.org/std/io/struct.BufWriter.html).

 ## Build options

 By default, the binary is built as well.
 If you don't want/need it, then build like this: